inivekin/abosa/abosa.typ

 adapting tae what I preempt,
 destruction being imminent.
-Were I nae born an kept alive, succumbed, unable tae defy the call tae sleep I'd nae survive tae last past stars o days gane by.
+Were I nae born an kept alive, succumbed tae impulse tae defy the call tae sleep, I'd nae survive tae last past stars o days gane by.
 Were I tae die, I'd want it so: that meteor falls oot the sky,